Skip to Content

 Pros

-• Easy to maintain & less damaging.
+• Easy to maintain and generally less damaging than heavy lightening services.

 • The color transition is quite smooth.